mgsloan/8760-hours-template/readme.md

 # Some of my own suggestions beyond the guide

-I'm no expert in this stuff, still gathering information, doing experiments, and forming opinions.
+I ([mgsloan][]) am no expert in this stuff, still gathering information, doing experiments, and forming opinions.
 I suspect that will be my state for quite some time :) .

 However, I figured I'd make a few misc. comments of some things that were on my mind when doing my own reflection and planning:

 * Remember that this is just a scaffolding.
-Naturally, feel free to restructure, skip things, add more, etc.  Though, it may be valuable to reflect on whether the impulse to skip some question is based in some aversion.
-It may be valuable to confront the nature of this aversion.
+Naturally, feel free to restructure, skip things, add more, etc. Though, if skipping some questions, it may be valuable to reflect on whether the impulse to skip is based in some aversion.
+  If so, it may be valuable to confront the nature of this aversion.

 * It can be very informative to learn about the [Big Five personality traits][].
   They are an interesting lens through which to view people's personalities,